gaurav337/adaptive-ttc/road.md

 > shap.plots.scatter(shap_values[:, "cyclomatic_complexity"])
 > shap.plots.scatter(shap_values[:, "exception_type_timeouterror"])
 > ```
 > Each plot shows one feature on the X-axis and its SHAP contribution on the Y-axis.
-A clear upward trend proves your hypothesis visually.
-These become your best paper figures.
+A clear trend supports your hypothesis visually — these become your best paper figures, if the trend is actually there.
+With a small dataset, also check how many points are driving the trend; a pattern from 5 points isn't the same as one from 50.

-### What to answer with SHAP (write these as numbered observations in your paper)
+### What to check with SHAP (write these as numbered observations in your paper — report what you find, not what you expected)

 1. What is the single most important feature for recoverability prediction?
 2. Does `exception_type_timeouterror` push predictions toward Unrecoverable?